 The major orchestral work of 2007 was a NYOS commission Gemini, given premieres by NYOS/Christof Muller in Holland, Berlin and the UK; and a commission from the McLellan Festival produced Confluens for violin and piano.

 In 2007 Geddes became one of the few composers to be decorated with the prestigious Creative Scotland Award.
 This funded new music for a professional ensemble that incorporated ideas and material created by young people in practical workshops.

-2012 sees several local performances: Glasgow Sinfonia, Glasgow Orchestral Society and Glasgow Schools Symphony Orchestra.
-The BBC SSO performs Ombre (1984) and a new commission (Ayr Arts Guild/Radio 3) An Ayshire Suite in December 2012.
+2012 saw several local performances by Glasgow Sinfonia, Glasgow Orchestral Society, Glasgow Schools Symphony Orchestra.
+The BBC SSO performed Ombre (1984) and a new commission (Ayr Arts Guild/Radio 3) An Ayshire Suite in December.